Subscribe To This Site

 Blackcurrant Plants for Your Garden

-Blackcurrant plants are not hard to grow and are a welcome addition to the organic garden, if you have enough space.
+Blackcurrant plants are not hard to grow and are a welcome addition to any organic garden, if you have enough space.
 They deliver incredible health benefits but they are a bit space-hungry.

 Black currant plants: what do they offer?

-As everyone knows by now, blackcurrants (Ribes nigrum) are a fantastic source of vitamin C. You can supply three times your daily needs from just 100gm of the fruit.
+As everyone knows, blackcurrants (Ribes nigrum) are a fantastic source of vitamin C. You can supply three times your daily needs from just 100gm of the fruit.
 They are also a good source of potassium and iron.

 They are also full of anthocyanins, those red/blue staining plant chemicals which have such a beneficial effect upon our health.
 They help prevent free-radical damage and are generally hugely beneficial; they are thought to help prevent and cure inflammation and may protect against heart disease and cancer.